You get a health insurance card when you are registered with a CPR number as a resident of Denmark.

 • You change your name because you have been married (within the first three months after the wedding).

-If you need help ordering a new health insurance card please call Citizen Service at 89 40 22 22.
+If you need help ordering a new health insurance card please call Citizen Service (Borgerservice) at 89 40 22 22.

 Come by Citizen Service to pick it up.
 We will keep the yellow card for up to 6 months.
 If we no longer have your card, you will need to pay for a new one.